damian-pastorini/reldens-docs/customize-your-game.md

 Customize your game means you will modify the platform to implement your game flow, the layout, all the main elements like maps, objects, players, animations, etc. For all of these you will require all the graphics to be ready to be implemented.

 One way to make sure you have everything, could be to go through all the elements that are used in the default theme, since there you will find how many assets you need.
-For example, here you can find a basic list):
+For example, here you can find a basic list:
 - Your game fonts (are you going to use some web font, or a custom one embed on your game?).
 - Your game logo.
 - A homepage design, let's say with a background.
 - Does your game layout contain custom elements like fancy images for borders or boxes backgrounds?
 Get those images ready as well.
 - The styles sheets related if you bought some kind of game "theme".
 - You will need icons: not only for the game layout (like for controls or settings buttons), but also for stuff like weapons and items that will be displayed in the inventory.
-- Get ready your sprites for every player class path, for every object / NPC / enemy.
+- Get ready your sprites for every [player class path](assets/player-sprite.md), for every [object / NPC / enemy](assets/object-sprite.md).
-- You need your players and enemies skills animations.
+- You need your players and enemies [skills animations](assets/skill-sprite.md).
-- Probably this was implicit on the previous steps of the game creation, but you should have all your maps tilesheet ready.
+- Probably I've implied this on the previous step of the game creation: you should have all your maps tilesheet ready.
+And if you are going to use the map wizard you better have all your [maps elements](generators/maps-elements.md) or [composite files](generators/map-composite-file.md) as well.

 As you can see all of this is TON of contents and better you be ready.